BinaryBrainiacs/.github/profile/README.md

 ---

-*Please note that we frequently pivot and adjust our approach as we gain new insights and learn from our experiences.*
+*Please note that we frequently pivot and adjust our approach as we gain new insights and learn from our experiences in the field.*

 ---